:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 What is the best material for a sectional sofa?

 "I always recommend a performance fabric," says Forshew.
 Performance upholstery is easy to clean, often stain-repellent, and resistant to wear and tear.
+Michelle Castagna, President of Muse Design Studio, agrees, saying that these fabrics have gotten a lot softer and more comfortable to use over the past few years.
 This makes it an ideal choice for busy households, families with kids, and people with pets.
 Some of the best sectionals online come in various performance fabrics, like the options you'll find at West Elm, Apt2B, and Room & Board.

 -